Rosh HaNikra grottoes and Achziv Beach guide starts with essential information (map, directions, kayaking). And then we tour both places. Let’s begin!

 If you are reaching by car, then drive along with road #4 in the north direction.
 You will drive along the sea till you get to the road end.
 As you will approach closer, you should see signs to the grottoes.

 Reaching by public transport is less convenient but also doable.
 First, you need to reach Nahariya.
 You can do this using buses or trains, depending on your location.
 Then, from Nahariya, you can either take a taxi or bus #31.
 Here are the directions from Tel Aviv to Rosh HaNikra Grottoes using Moovit.
+You can enter at Moovit your starting point and get the updated directions.

 There are free parking spaces next to Rosh HaNikra Grottoes and Achziv Beach.
 But if you arrive later in the day (after 11 am), the parking lot at Rosh HaNikra Grottoes might be full.
 You can still park along the road, but that will add up extra walking.